lucascoelhof/lucascoelhof.github.io/about.md

 Today, I'm fully focused on R&D on autonomous vehicles and robotics, because I strongly believe these technologies will dramatically change the world we live today.

+## This page

 I started this blog because I wanted to share a bit of what I learn everyday, so I can help others and make the community stronger.
 Sometimes I will write in Portuguese.

-## This page

-I am actually very bad at frontend design, but I used some great open-source projects to make this page.
+I am actually very bad at frontend design, and I used some great open-source projects to make this page.
 Some fun facts about this website include:

 * Built for [Jekyll](http://jekyllrb.com)
 * Developed on GitHub and hosted for free on [GitHub Pages](https://pages.github.com)